 OCTA gathers local traffic data to determine the LOS at intersections throughout the CMPHS, as discussed in Chapter 2.
-In addition, the local jurisdictions complete a set of checklists, developed by OCTA, that guide them through the CMP conformity process following was determined for the 2021 CMP update:
+In addition, the local jurisdictions complete a set of checklists, developed by OCTA, that guide them through the CMP conformity process (Appendix D).

-(Appendix D).
 The checklists address the legislative requirements of the CMP, including Land-Use Coordination, the Capital Improvement Program, and transportation demand management strategies.